Bashar and the Law of Attraction

 For an easy-to-print Adobe Acrobat PDF version of this essay, click here.

-The Secret: “You can be, do, and have anything you want!”
+The Secret: “You can be, do and have anything you want!”

-And perhaps you would like to consider this:
+But for right now, in this life, perhaps you would like to consider this:

 You can be at peace, and in joy, and available to share kindness and compassion at each and every moment regardless of your outer circumstances.

 With practice, you can experience this positive emotional state of being more easily, more often, and in a deeper way.
 This state of being arises when you drop your emotional “pushback” against what you do not prefer, and the less you push back, the deeper your peace and joy will be.
 Your resistance is what causes your emotional suffering.
 You can test this yourself.
 Once you get the hang of being more “emotionally allowing” in fairly easy situations, you can try it in more difficult situations.
 With practice, you will get better and better.
 You can certainly do this.